codemarcinu/myappassistant/README.md

     ```

 3.  **Build and Run:**
-    This command will build the necessary Docker images and start all services defined in `docker-compose.dev.yml`.
+    This command will build the necessary Docker images and start all services.
     ```bash
-    docker-compose -f docker-compose.dev.yml up --build -d
+    docker compose up --build -d
     ```
     > **Note on PostgreSQL Port:** If you have a local PostgreSQL instance running, you might encounter a port conflict on `5432`.
-We've already changed the configuration in `docker-compose.dev.yml` to use port **5433** for the container, so this issue should be resolved.
+The configuration uses port **5433** for the container to avoid conflicts.

 4.  **Verify Services:**
     Check if all containers are running.
     ```bash
     docker ps
     ```
-    You should see `foodsave-backend-dev`, `foodsave-frontend-dev`, `foodsave-ollama-dev`, and others running.
+    You should see `foodsave-backend`, `foodsave-frontend`, `foodsave-ollama`, and others running.

 ### Method 2: Manual Local Setup